-It’s not a cliché: There really is no place on earth like Gardens by the Bay in Singapore.
-One of the world’s most ambitious and unique urban development plans, Gardens by the Bay opened in 2012 to much fanfare.
-After just two years, it saw over 6.4 million annual visitors—and once you’ve seen it, you’ll understand why that number only continues to grow!
+It’s not a cliché: There’s no place on earth like Gardens by the Bay.
+One of the world’s most ambitious and unique urban development plans, the park opened in 2012 to much fanfare.
+After only two years, it saw over 6.4 million annual visitors.
+And once you’ve seen it, you’ll understand why that number only continues to grow!

-While you’re wandering around the Gardens by the Bay, don’t miss a chance to spring along the OCBC Skyway (S$8), a walkway sliding between six Supertrees suspended some 22 metres above the ground.
+While you’re wandering around the Gardens by the Bay, don’t miss a chance to spring along the OCBC Skyway (S$8).
+The walkway, suspended some 22 meters above the ground, slides between six Supertrees.

-Getting to Gardens by the Bay: The closest MRT station is Bayfront.
+Getting there: The closest MRT station is Bayfront.
 Take Exit B and follow the underground linkway to the exit.
 Cross either the Dragonfly Bridge or Meadow Bridge to find your way into the park.

 Relax in Singapore Botanic Gardens

-Along the Gardens by the Bay, travellers will love a chance to wander around one of the city’s other premier greenspaces, Singapore Botanic Gardens.
-Set a couple kilometres west of the shopping mecca of Orchard Road, Singapore Botanic Gardens features hundreds of plant species set into a world of manicured lawns, ponds, and, a rare primordial rainforest that managed to escape Singapore’s early development.
+Singapore Botanic Gardens sits about two kilometers west of the shopping mecca of Orchard Road.
+It features hundreds of plant species set into a world of manicured lawns and ponds.
+It’s also home to a rare primordial rainforest that managed to escape Singapore’s early development.

-While you’re visiting Singapore Botanic Gardens, don’t miss out on the National Orchid Garden, the largest of its kind in the world.
-Over 60,000 plants call the garden home with about with over 1,000 species and 2,000 hybrids making a mesmerizing appearance.
+While visiting Singapore Botanic Gardens, don’t miss out on the National Orchid Garden.
+It’s the largest of its kind in the world, with over 60,000 plants calling the garden home.
+Over 1,000 species and 2,000 hybrids make a mesmerizing appearance here.

-Getting to the Singapore Botanic Gardens: The closest MRT is Botanic Gardens Station on the Downtown and Circle Lines, exiting onto the northern edge of the park.
+Getting there: The closest MRT is Botanic Gardens Station.
+It’s on both the Downtown and Circle Lines.
+The station exits towards the northern edge of the park.